awxlong/awxlong.github.io/_posts/2021-09-24-topol-orig-tab.md

 A particular example that struck me when reading “The Patient Will See You Now”, is that by the year 2015 when this book was published, it was mentioned that there existed a company startup called Theranos.
 This company had the innovative idea of providing affordable and portable diagnostic tests for a lot of diseases using just a blood sample from the patient.
 This seemed to promise a lot of potential.
 However, years later it turned into a defunct company for allegations of fraud[^2].
 We can learn from this real world case scenario that although the merging of AI and Healthcare is very attractive, promising and revolutionary, we should still retain our senses of skepticism, caution and honesty when materializing such potentials.

-# Final remarks on AI & Healthcare
+# Final remarks on AI and Healthcare

 As mentioned throughout the text, the merging of AI and the Healthcare sector can be thought be revolutionary, and it’s going to drastically change our lives.
 It may redefine the patient-doctor relationship, such as emancipating the patient with data while liberating the doctor from burden.
 Of course, perhaps a logical question that follows is when can we witness such a change?
 In my opinion, that day may come sporadically.
 We might transition through phases, instead of changing fundamentally our lifestyle in an instant.
 Although it’s true that part of the population of certain countries is already using smartwatches and smartphones to monitor health biomarkers like heart rate, we are still far from exploiting the full potential of our devices that has been mentioned throughout the text.